open-osrs/runelite/README.md

 PKLite is a free, open source, PvP oriented OldSchool RuneScape client based off of [RuneLite](https://github.com/runelite/runelite).

+The PKLite GitHub is actually just a mirror of our main repo at [GitLab](https://gitlab.com/pklitedev/pklite) so if you want to join in on the action be sure to check it out.

 ## The Fun Begins

 Below is a list of the currently implemented features for PKLite